ME-ICA/tedana/docs/dependence_metrics.rst

 We then run a regression for each echo's data against the component time series, producing one parameter estimate for each echo time.
+The parameter estimates match the signal decay curve for :math:`{\Delta}S(TE_k)`, as seen above.
-We can compare predicted T2* and S0 model values against the parameter estimates in order to calculate single-voxel :math:`\rho` and :math:`\kappa` values.
+We can thus apply the same TE-dependence and -independence models as above, in order to calculate single-voxel :math:`\rho` and :math:`\kappa` values.
 Note that the metric values are extremely high, due to the inflated degrees of freedom resulting from using so many echoes in the simulations.

 .. attention::
-   You may also notice that, despite the fact that T2* and S0 fluctuate the same amount and that both contributed equally to the component, :math:`\rho` is much higher than :math:`\kappa`.
+   You may also notice that, despite the fact that :math:`T_2^*` and :math:`S_0` fluctuate the same amount and that both contributed equally to the component, :math:`\rho` is much higher than :math:`\kappa`.